MoDeNa-EUProject/MoDeNa/applications/PUfoam/foamAging/INPUTS.md

     - `strutContent`: ["DirectInput","StrutContent"]
     - `wallThickness`: ["DirectInput"]
 - `gasComposition`:
-    - `Cyclopentane`: molar fraction of cyclopentane
-    - `CO2`: molar fraction of CO2
-    - `O2`: molar fraction of oxygen
-    - `N2`: molar fraction of nitrogen
+    - `{gasname}`: molar fraction of gas, gases are defined in gasConductivity index set
 - `porosity`: foam porosity, if "DirectInput" is used
 - `cellSize`: cell size, if "DirectInput" is used (m)
 - `morphologyInput`: when we know foam porosity and cell size, foam morphology is fully specified, if we additionally know either wall thickness, strut content, or strut size.
 Specify, which property you know, the others will be used as initial guesses to calculate them precisely. "strutSize" is recommended. "strutSize2" uses slightly different model to calculate strut size and wall thickness. ["wallThickness","strutContent","strutSize","strutContent2"]